Health Profession Opportunity Grants (HPOG) Impact Study, 2011-2017

 - To what extent do various HPOG program models or components have varying impacts?

-- To what extent do specific program enhancements have impacts, relative to the “standard” HPOG program?
+- To what extent do specific program enhancements—facilitated peer support groups, emergency assistance, and non-cash incentives—have impacts, relative to the “standard” HPOG program?

 - How does parental participation in various HPOG program models and components affect outcomes for children?